F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 `````````````
 To use AS3 declarations with BIG-IP Controller, ensure you meet the following requirements:

-- You must install BIG-IP version 12.1.x or later.
+- The BIG-IP system is running software version 12.1.x or higher.
-- A BIG-IP user account with the Administrator role.
+- The BIG-IP sytem has AS3 Extension version 3.10.3 or higher installed.
-- AS3 Extension 3.10.3 and above installed on BIG-IP.
+- A BIG-IP system user account with the Administrator role.

 Limitations
 ```````````